Avanhard Stadium (Luhansk): History

 The stadium was built in 1951 as the Kliment Voroshilov Stadium.
 In 1957, the stadium's capacity was 7,447.
-It was not until 1961 when it was renamed into Avanhard (Avangard) Stadium.
+It was not until 1961 that it was renamed into Avanhard (Avangard) Stadium.
 In 1967, the Avanhard Stadium could hold 40,000 spectators.
-In 1974, there were installed running tracks.
+In 1974, running tracks were installed.
 In 1986, due to modernization, the stadium's capacity was reduced to 32,243.
-In 2002, the stadium ownership has changed when it was transferred from Luhanskteplovoz to the Luhansk Oblast Administration.
-In 2003, there were conducted major renovations to the stadium's facilities, because of that its capacity was reduced to 22,288.
-In 2011, there was replaced the turf, installed drainage and heat systems.
+In 2002, the stadium ownership changed when it was transferred from Luhanskteplovoz to the Luhansk Oblast Administration.
+In 2003, major renovations were conducted to the stadium's facilities, and as a result, its capacity was reduced to 22,288.
+In 2011, the turf was replaced, along with drainage and heat systems.
+This came after the Football Federation of Ukraine temporarily banned Zorya Luhansk from playing its Ukrainian Premier League matches at the stadium when it was found after a match with Volyn Lutsk that its turf was in extensive disrepair.

 In late July 2014, the stadium was damaged by an LPR mortar attack during the war in Donbas.
 It has since been under the control of the Luhansk People's Republic.

 The stadium was, like many stadia in Ukraine, badly damaged in the 2022 Russian Invasion of Ukraine.
+In 2025, the Russian-installed authorities announced they would begin work to restore the stadium and that, in the process, Avanhard would be entirely demolished to create a new stadium.
+After negotiations, it was confirmed that the entrance would be the only thing maintained from the existing stadium.